ehinderer/SRI_testing/tests/onehop/README.md

 So the steps for a KP:

-1. copy a template json from `templates` into a corresponding location in `test_triples`
+1. copy a template json from `templates` into a distinctly named file in a suitable (KP-specific) subfolder location inside `test_triples/KP`
 2. filter out logically derivable template entries
 3. fill in the subject and object entries for each triple with a real identifiers that should be retrievable from the KP

+Note: you can selectively disable ('skip') specific test files or whole subfolders of such files by appending *_SKIP* to the specific file or subfolder name.

 ### ARA Instructions